Playing games is not only meant for fun. It’s a stress-buster! Research shows that indoor games are essential to children’s development.

 1. Pitching Pennies

-Pitching pennies involves tossing coins across the room in a hole that’s curved near the seat or a wooden bench.
+Pitching pennies involves tossing coins across the room in a curved hole near the seat or a wooden bench.
 The game is essential in the development of your child’s hand-eye coordination.

-The requirements include Plastic drinking cups or a large-sized paper and coins.
+The requirements include Plastic drinking cups or large-sized paper and coins.

 Always remember, the kid should always win more times.

 Even with the new word indoor game available, Scrabble still takes the lead.
-It’s one of the top indoor games for youth group that reduces stress after marathon studies.
-Two to four players score through placing tiles, each with a letter on a game board.
+It’s one of the top indoor games for youth groups that may reduce stress.
+Two to four players score by placing tiles with letters on a game board.

 The board is divided into 15×15 square grids.
-The tiles should create words in crossword form, and you must be able to read them from left to right side in a row or from up to down in columns.
+The tiles should create words in crossword form, and you should read them from left to right side in a row or from up to down in columns.
 The words should appear in the dictionary.

 Scrabble improves competitiveness, confidence, communication, and fosters repertoire among family members.
-It’s a great way by which you can advance your grammar.
+It’s also a great way to advance your grammar.

 3. Indoor Bowling

-Using the tape, generate a bowling line, then peel off the wrappers on the bottles and the cans, then paint them.
+Using the tape, generate a bowling line, peel off the wrappers on the bottles and the cans, then paint them.
 Let them dry for a while, then arrange all the bottles at the far end of the lane.
-You can as well stack the cylinders on top of each other to create a pyramid.
+You can also stack the cylinders on top of each other to create a pyramid.

 Ask your child to strike the pyramid using the ball.

 Pictionary is a charades-inspired fun and word-guessing indoor game that was invented and published in 1985 by Garry Everson.
-This game requires one player to make an image drawing showing the word where a different player can guess correctly.
+This game requires one player to make an image drawing illustrating the word and a different player tries to guess it.

 You only need a marker or pencil and a board.

-To play Pictionary, you’ll have to jot down different words on the board then drop them inside the bowl.
-Request your kid to pick the pieces and draw them on a board without notification on what it is then your kid can guess.
+To play Pictionary, you’ll have to jot down different words on the board and then drop them inside the bowl.
+Request your kid to pick the pieces and draw them on a board without notification on what it is, then your kid can guess.

 5. Follow the Leader

-If you have several children at home, this game can be great fun.
+This game can be great fun if you have several children at home.
 It’s one of the best ways to make your kids imitate what you’re doing.